AmericaTravelUnited States

 Henderson Beach is one of the most beautiful clear water beaches to enjoy near Destin, Florida.
 A day spent on the gorgeous white sugar sand beach here is a day well spent!
 And the sparkling green waters of the Gulf of Mexico make the perfect spot to go for a dip, play on a boogie board, or even fish from the shore.

-With beauty beyond compare and lots of activities to enjoy, Henderson Beach is one of the best clear water beaches in Florida.
+The combination of crystal-clear water, stunning white sand, and a variety of activities truly makes Henderson Beach one of the best clear water beaches in Florida.

 Recommended by Candice of Exploring the Gulf